marcelofern/marcelofern.github.io/posts/management/thoughts-on-management/index.md

 damage happens.

 It is hard to take an active interest in someone without getting to know them.
-Making sure to invest in the relationship early the better as it takes time to build trust.
+Make sure to invest in the relationship early as it takes time to build trust.

+This is not necessarily popular advice.
+The book Peopleware makes this observation below.

+> managers are usually not part of the teams that they manage.
+Teams are made
+> up of peers, equals that function as equals.
+The manager is most often
+> outside the team, giving occasional direction from above and clearing away
+> administrative and procedural obstacles.
+By definition, the manager is not a
+> peer and so can’t be part of the peer group.
+(Peopleware).

+I recommend to not take the hierarchical manager as an example.
+It may work in certain business areas, but I haven't seen it working well in software development so far.

 ## You Must Listen

-"Listening is an active skill" they say.
+"Listening is an active skill".
 In this case not only one of "paying attention" but taking proactive effort to reflect on what has been reported and to act on it.

 A good way of creating space for listening is through recurring one-on-one meetings.
-Those are the bare minimum to keep a relationship flowing.
+Those are the minimum to keep a relationship flowing.
 Otherwise, without the space to exchange ideas, get feedback, or otherwise just rant, there'll be a barrier between manager and report that might not serve either.

 It is easy to get caught on the "busyness-of-it" and put off 1:1's - both as a report or as a manager.
-If this becomes a frequent occurrence it might be because a potential problem is waiting in ambush.
+If this becomes a frequent occurrence it might be because of a potential underlying problem.

 Here is a small list of tips for active listening.
 It serves well just to be aware of these things before you jump on a 1:1 with a report: